mbutterick/aoc-racket/README.md

 * I like doing the Advent of Code problems because it forces me to use parts of Racket that I don’t ordinarily use.
 So I treat it as a chance to expand my awareness of the Racketverse.

 * I’m unlikely to finish every problem.
 Judging by past years, there is a point where the problems get sufficiently complex that I’d rather put that time into improving my other Racket projects :metal:

+## Project status

+I only work on this project during puzzling season.